Language selection

 World Trade Organisation Joint Statement Initiative on Micro, Small and Medium-Sized Enterprises (MSMEs)

-As the Director-General of the WTO, Roberto Azevêdo, put it, “MSMEs are now at the heart of the trade debate – and that is where they belong.”
-For most WTO members, MSMEs make up the majority of their businesses but do not always share in the benefits of trade to the same extent as larger firms.
-Addressing the obstacles that create a burden for, and promoting the participation of, MSMEs in international trade are growing priorities at the WTO.
-It is also a priority for Canada, consistent with our inclusive approach to trade that seeks to ensure that all segments of society can share in the benefits and opportunities that trade creates, including traditionally underrepresented groups such as MSMEs.
+For most WTO members, MSMEs make up the majority of their businesses but they do not always share in the benefits of trade to the same extent as larger firms.
+Addressing the obstacles that create burdens for them and promoting their participation in international trade are growing priorities at the WTO.
+They are also priorities for Canada, consistent with our inclusive approach to trade that seeks to ensure that the benefits and opportunities that trade creates are widely shared with all, including with traditionally underrepresented groups such as MSMEs.

-In early 2017, a group of WTO Members calling themselves the “Friends of MSMEs,” led by Argentina, Brazil and Chile, successfully launched an informal dialogue on how the WTO can support the integration of MSMEs into international trade.
+In early 2017, a group of WTO Members calling themselves the “Friends of MSMEs,” led by Argentina, Brazil, and Chile, successfully launched an informal dialogue on how the WTO can support the integration of MSMEs in international trade.
 At the 11th WTO Ministerial Conference (MC11) in December 2017, Canada and 86 other WTO Members issued a Joint Ministerial Statement establishing an informal work program on MSMEs.
 Sessions of the Informal Working Group are open to any WTO member who wishes to attend or participate.

 Domestic policy considerations